-A reef shelters this large, informal, ‘improved’, ‘natural’ rock pool north of Perth’s Trigg Beach.
-Set within a limestone bay, Mettams Pool has long been popular as a safe and appealing swimming and snorkelling place and has hosted learn-to-swim classes.
+A reef shelters this large, informal, ‘improved’, ‘natural’ rock pool developed through the efforts of one man, his children and grandchildren.
+It has long been popular as a safe and appealing swimming and snorkelling place and a venue for learn-to-swim classes.

 West Coast Highway, Trigg, WA, Australia.

-The relevant local government body – City of Stirling
+The relevant local government body is City of Stirling

 In his 2010 book Land’s edge: A coastal memoir, Tim Winton wrote about learning to swim and snorkel at Mettams Pool at the age of seven.